 How hard is it to get into UVM and can I get accepted?
-The school has a 67% acceptance rate ranking it #7 in Vermont for lowest rate of acceptance.
-Last year, 14,777 out of 21,991 applicants were admitted making UVM a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+The school has a 68% acceptance rate ranking it #8 in Vermont for lowest rate of acceptance.
+Last year, 14,365 out of 21,263 applicants were admitted making UVM a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 22 percent.
 University of Vermont typically accepts and attracts "B+" average high school students.
 Only 18% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 Sponsored by Cappex

 Find out which students are getting accepted at UVM, which are not, and how your GPA, SAT, or ACT scores compare.Calculate My Chances